 * May be graded Pass/Fail or using the graduate letter grade scale.

-The mark of incomplete will be assigned only in cases of illness or prolonged or repeated absences for reasons beyond the control of the student, and only if the student has a substantial equity in the course.
+The mark of incomplete will be assigned only in cases of illness or prolonged or repeated absences for reasons beyond the control of the student, and only if the student has substantial equity in the course.
 Unless an earlier deadline is given by the instructor, students receiving incomplete grades have until the end of the subsequent semester (regardless of enrollment in that semester) to complete the work.
 Students should consult with the course instructor regarding the exact date when all outstanding work for the course must be completed.
 (The student should not register for the course in that subsequent semester.)
-An incomplete grade which has not been repaired by the deadline will automatically be converted to a grade of “F” on the student’s transcript.
+An incomplete grade that has not been repaired by the deadline will automatically be converted to a grade of “F” on the student’s transcript.
 At the instructor’s sole discretion, an Incomplete grade may be extended for an additional semester if circumstances warrant.
 Any further extension would require a formal petition from the student to the Graduate Committee on Academic Standards.
 A recommendation from the course instructor is required.
 Once an Incomplete grade turns to a grade of “F,” a student must re-register for the course if he/she wishes to earn credit for the course.

 The grade of UW (unauthorized withdrawal) is given at mid-term to students who are not attending class but who have not officially withdrawn.
 There is no tuition refund for an unauthorized withdrawal.
 Students may not resume attendance in classes for which UW grades have been assigned.
 Any student wishing to appeal the assignment of a UW grade should consult with the instructor assigning the grade, and may appeal to the Graduate Committee on Academic Standards if the matter is not resolved at the student-instructor level.